-Every year until 2020, we will achieve a year-on-year increase in tonnes of food waste diverted from landfill.
+We are working to have zero food waste diverted to landfill.
 This will be done through continuing reduction in stock loss, improving store waste management behaviour and improving the effectiveness of the farmers' program and the food rescue program.

 There are significant social benefits from zero waste as the food rescue programs offer continued opportunities to contribute to communities.
 Our customers expect Woolworths to partner with the community to support food rescue, farmer and regional support.
 Our farmer and food rescue programs complement reducing our carbon footprint while also adding value to the communities in which we operate.

 Australians are avid recyclers and our customers see it as our responsibility to enable them to play their part in protecting the environment by making our packaging recyclable.
-We, therefore, have a target to ‘Improve the recyclability of our Own Brand packaging and contribute to the circular economy’.
-Woolworths will decrease non-recyclable packaging and increase recycled content, for example, working towards the elimination of expanded polystyrene; integrating this requirement into packaging design specifications for each division by 2017 and progressively phasing out expanded polystyrene by 2020.
+We, have set ourselves the target of making 100% of our own brand packaging widely recyclable, reusable or compostable by 2023 (New Zealand: by 2025) as we contribute to the circular economy’.
+Woolworths will work towards decreasing non-recyclable packaging and increase recycled content.
 We will also introduce clear, user-friendly recycling instructions.

-Driven by our commitments to the Australian Packaging Covenant, our progress on packaging can be found here.
+Driven by our commitments to the Australian Packaging Covenant, our latest Sustainability Report, details our progress on packaging.

 Microbeads are small, solid, manufactured plastic particles that don't degrade or desolve in water.
 All of our own brand products do not contain microbeads.

-To play our part in reducing plastic bag use, we will remove single-use plastic bags across Woolworths Group in Australia and New Zealand - including Woolworths Supermarkets and Metro stores, Countdown, Big W, BWS and Online.
-Dan Murphy’s and Cellarmasters are already single-use plastic bag free.
+To play our part in reducing plastic bag use, we removed single-use plastic bags across Woolworths Group in Australia and New Zealand - including Woolworths Supermarkets and Metro stores, Countdown, and BIG W.